USAS and CAPPS Financials Invoice Number Field Requirements

 - Credit card number (see CBA and CLIBA Numbers)

-- Direct deposit or routing information
+- Bank account or routing numbers

-- Medical information as covered by the Protected Health Information (PHI) Prohibition or
+- Medical information as covered by the Protected Health Information (PHI) Prohibition*

-- Other sensitive information
+- Any other sensitive information

 PHI under HIPAA relates to:

-- An individual’s past, present or future physical or mental health or condition;
+- An individual’s past, present or future physical or mental health or condition

-- A provision of health care to the individual;
+- A provision of health care to the individual

-In addition to not submitting PHI in the USAS invoice number and description fields, this prohibition includes PHI on any forms or other documentation submitted to the Comptroller's office in support of a claim for payments for medical services or prescriptions.
+In addition to not submitting PHI in the USAS and CAPPS invoice number and description fields, this prohibition includes PHI on any forms or other documentation submitted to the Comptroller's office in support of a claim for payments for medical services or prescriptions.

 For more information, see the Texas Department of State Health Services Content Related to HIPAA.

-INV NOfield should not include spaces, dashes or any other characters: If you need to include additional information in this field, you may use a dash after the 10-digit or four-digit number.
+For individual card payments, enter only the last four digits of the CLIBA number in the INV NO field in USAS or the Invoice No field in CAPPS Financials.
+If you need to include additional information in these fields, you may use a dash after the four-digit CLIBA number.
 Do not enter spaces before or after the dash.